Top 10 Most Talented Metal Musicians

 He has great vocals.
 His rhythm and lead guitar skills are also good.
 I like his solos more than Kirk Hammett's.

-?
-Lemmy Ian Fraser Kilmister, known as Lemmy, was an English musician, singer and songwriter who founded and fronted the rock band Motörhead.
-He was a bassist and a singer known for his raspy voice.
-He died in 2015 from cancer and other health problems.
+Ian Fraser Kilmister, known as Lemmy, was an English musician, singer, and songwriter who founded and fronted the rock band Motörhead.
+He was a bassist and singer known for his raspy voice and aggressive playing style.
+He died in 2015 from prostate cancer, cardiac arrhythmia, and congestive heart failure... read more

-Ozzy Osbourne John Michael "Ozzy" Osbourne was born on December 3, 1948.
-He is also known as ''The Prince of Darkness''.
-Ozzy is an English singer, songwriter, and television personality.
-He rose to prominence in the early 1970s as the lead vocalist of the band Black Sabbath.
-Osbourne was fired from Black Sabbath... read more
+John Michael "Ozzy" Osbourne (December 3, 1948 - July 22 2025) was an English singer, songwriter, and television personality, often nicknamed "The Prince of Darkness."
+He rose to fame in the early 1970s as the lead vocalist of Black Sabbath.... read more

 He played all the main metal instruments on his band's official recordings except drums, but he can play drums too.
 Basically, Jeff is an incredible guitarist with both lead and rhythm functions and is the main songwriter.
 He also did lead and backing vocals, played bass, and acoustic guitar (try Annihilator - Alison Hell).

-Michael Kiske Michael Kiske is a singer best known as the former lead vocalist for the German power metal band Helloween.
+Michael Kiske (born January 24, 1968) is a German singer best known as a lead vocalist of the power metal band Helloween.

 Dimebag Darrell should be in the top 10 at least.
 He had an amazing style, with intense and heavy riffs and solos.
 His note choices were perfect for the outcome of each song.
 Even during their glam/speed/power metal days in the 80s, his riff writing and solos were good.